 Northwood Arctic Fox Camper 811

-For someone who wants to take more than just one person with them on their adventure, this little trailer is perfect.
+For someone who wants to travel in a group on their adventure, this little 5th wheel trailer is perfect.
 It can sleep 4 people comfortably and is able to provide a comfortable space for all of them.

 Jayco Baja Toy-Toting Camper

-We find this to be a great pick for someone with a lot of friends or a big family as this trailer can sleep from 6 to 8 people, which is quite impressive considering it is a trailer and that it has one proper bedroom.
+We find this to be a great pick for someone with a lot of friends or a big family as this trailer can sleep from 6 to 8 people, which is quite impressive considering it's a trailer with only one proper bedroom.

 It consists of actual furniture that has been made by the company itself, such as the dinette and the J-steel sofa, which also comes in multiple designs that you can choose from.